-Each entity must have adequate insurance (known as Proffessional Indemnity Insurance or PII).
-This insurance is taken out by professionals to protect consumers against losses due to negligence.
+Each entity must have adequate insurance (known as Professional Indemnity Insurance or PII).
+This insurance is taken out by firms to protect consumers against losses due to negligence.
 In the case of legal entities this would be negligent legal advice.

 A Compensation Fund has been set up by CILEx Regulation.
 This acts as a backstop in circumstances where for some reason the firm is unable to pay out compensation where something has gone wrong.

 Where can I find a Chartered Legal Executive or CILEx Practitioner?

 There are different ways to find a Chartered Legal Executive or a CILEx Practitioner.
 Some of the things you can try include: